hellohaptik/docs_haptik/docs/webhooks/send-feedback-to-haptik.md

 ### Error Response

-To have a fair judgement of a conversation and the agent, a user is allowed to submit feedback only once in 1 hour.
+To have a fair judgement of a conversation or an agent, a user is allowed to submit feedback only once in 1 hour.
 If the user tries to submit the feedback again within 1 hour, an error will be raised

 ```json
 {